djformby/GRFICS/README.md

 GRFICS was originally developed by researchers from [Fortiphyd Logic](https://fortiphyd.com) and the [Georgia Institute of Technology](http://cap.ece.gatech.edu) with the goal of bringing practical ICS security skills to a wider audience.
 We kindly ask that any derivations or publications resulting from the use of GRFICS provide a citation for this GitHub respository and the workshop paper we published about the framework:

 Formby, D., Rad, M., and Beyah, R. Lowering the Barriers to Industrial Control System Security with GRFICS.
-In *2018 USENIX Workshop on Advances in Security Eductation (ASE 18)*. https://www.usenix.org/conference/ase18/presentation/formby
+In *2018 USENIX Workshop on Advances in Security Education (ASE 18)*. https://www.usenix.org/conference/ase18/presentation/formby

 ### Overview